 SECTION 4.
-At a point eighteen (18) months after the effective date of this Agreement, either Party may reopen up to two (2) Articles.
-Notice of intent to reopen must be given between the 60th day and the 90th day prior to the eighteen (18)-month anniversary of the effective date of this Agreement.
+At a point thirty-six (36) months after the initial effective date of this Agreement, either Party may reopen up to two (2) Articles.
+Notice of intent to reopen must be given between the 60th day and the 90th day prior to the thirty-six (36)-month anniversary of the effective date of this Agreement.
 If one (1) Party reopens the contract, the other Party may also choose up to two (2) Articles to reopen.
 Negotiations will follow the ground rules in Article 8 (Labor-Management Relations) of this Agreement.